calebpitts/PolarityBot/README.md

     import nltk
     nltk.download('vader_lexicon')
 ## Setting up Youtube API Credentials
-1. Go to https://console.developers.google.com/project and sign in to your google account
+1. Go to https://console.developers.google.com/project and sign in to your google account.
 1. Click on Project -> Create Project
-1. Select Youtube Data API
+1. Select Youtube Data API.
-1. Click Enable and follow the prompted steps to get your credentials
+1. Click Enable and follow the prompted steps to get your credentials.

 ## Select YouTube Video ID
 To analyze a video, go on Youtube and get the video id found at the end of the url.